Configure an external volume for Azure

 2. In a web browser, navigate to the Microsoft permissions request page (the AZURE_CONSENT_URL).

 3. Select Accept.
-This action allows the Azure service principal created for your Snowflake account to obtain an access token on any resource inside your tenant.
-Obtaining an access token succeeds only if you grant the service principal the appropriate permissions on the container (see the next step).
+This action allows the Azure service principal created for your Snowflake account to obtain an access token on a specified resource inside your tenant.
+Obtaining an access token succeeds only if you grant the service principal the appropriate permissions on the storage account level (see the next step).

 The Microsoft permissions request page redirects to the Snowflake corporate site (snowflake.com).